 Home Education Students

 The Dual Enrollment Program at UNF is available to high school students enrolled in a home education program.
-The Dual Enrollment Program is in compliance with Florida Statute 232.02, which regulates home education programs.
-Home school students must meet the admission criteria outlined above in order to participate in dual enrollment at UNF, including the submission of official transcripts.
+The Dual Enrollment Program complies with Florida Statute 232.02, which regulates home education programs.
+In order to participate in dual enrollment at UNF, home school students must meet the admission criteria outlined above, including the submission of official transcripts.